- Resume Tips

 Delegated

-Here are some of the top action verbs you can add to your resume to illustrate your work efficiency and high productivity levels:
+Here are some top action verbs to convey your work efficiency and productivity:

 -